Toshiba EMU (Roca Line): Operation

 The trains operate in the urban and suburban section of the Roca Railway since 1985, between the central station Constitución and the Glew and Ezeiza terminals in the south area of Greater Buenos Aires.

 Since 2015, they also operate in the Claypole branch and, since 2017, in the La Plata and Bosques branches, following the electrification of those services.

 Liveries

 Original to Mid-1990s: White body, with red and green bands close under the windows.
 First, with Ferrocarriles Argentinos (Argentine Railways) logos, then same livery but FEMESA (Ferrocarriles Metropolitanos SA, Metropolitan Railways) logos.
 This scheme could be still be seen until about 2003.

 Mid-1990s - Early 2000s: After the privatization and when Metropolitano started to run the line, the paint job was changed to: White front and sides of the body, blue roof, with a large blue and green "M" letter painted.
 It was seen until around 2011.

 Early 2000s - 2007: White front and sides of the body, blue roof, blue and green bands under the windoes.
-This was the second version of the Metropolitano paint job, popularly named as "refrigerator paint" and could be seen until around 2011.
+This was the second version of the Metropolitano paint job, popularly named as "Refrigerator Livery" ("Esquema Heladera") and could be seen until around 2011.
 It was believed this new livery was implemented as a cost-cutting measure due to the economic crisis.